paoloboni/binance-scala-client/README.md

 This client is rate limited, based on [Binance API specification](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md#limits).

+---
+**NOTE**

+cats-effect 2.x is supported in v0.0.8 or earlier.
+Starting from v1.0.0 this project is using version 3.x of cats-effect.

+---

 ## Getting started

 If you use sbt add the following dependency to your build file: